 Changing Child Support & Child Custody Orders

-Even though divorce orders and child custody orders may be called Final Orders or Permanent Orders, they can be changed.
+Even though divorce and custody orders may be called final orders or permanent orders, they can be changed.
 In fact, sometimes they must be changed.
-If it has become necessary to seek a change in child support or child custody orders based on a change in circumstances, the attorneys at the Law Office of Greg Quimby, P.C., can help.
-We have more than a decade of experience that we utilize to make certain that your orders reflect your needs and the needs of your children.
+If you need to modify child support or child custody orders based on a change in circumstances, our attorneys at the Law Office of Greg Quimby, P.C. can help.
+For more than two decades, our firm has been helping clients seek post-divorce modifications in Colorado Springs.
+We have what it takes to ensure that your orders reflect your needs and the needs of your children.

-Child Support Modifications: In Colorado, child support goes until the child reaches age 19 or is emancipated.
-At any time before that age, if there has been a change in circumstances that would result in at least a 10% change in the amount of child support, you can seek a modification.
+In Colorado, child support lasts until the child reaches age 19 or is emancipated.
+At any time before that, you can request a modification to your child support obligations or award if there has been a change in circumstances that would result in at least a 10% change in the amount of support.

-Child Custody Modifications: Parenting time can be modified based on a change in either parent's circumstances and/or the needs of the children.
-Some of the more common examples are changes in a parent's work schedule, including military deployment.
-More difficult changes occur if a parent develops drug or alcohol problems or problems of a criminal nature.
-Some modifications are minor and some are more drastic.
-We have helped parents handle the gamut of problems with a variety of solutions.
+Parenting time can be modified based on a change in either parent’s circumstances and/or the needs of the children.
+Some of the more common examples are changes in a parent’s work schedule, including military deployment.
+More difficult changes occur if a parent develops drug or alcohol problems or is convicted of a crime.
+Some modifications are minor, while others are more drastic.
+Our post-decree modification lawyers in Colorado Springs have helped parents handle the gamut of problems with a variety of solutions.

-Our lawyers understand that the need for modifications can arise at any time.
-We will help you assess your situation and guide you to the best course of action.
-If you're attempting to stop modifications that you believe are unfair or not in the best interest of your child, our lawyers can work with you to prevent these modifications from being made.
+At the Law Office of Greg Quimby, P.C., we understand that the need for modifications can arise at any time.
+We are prepared to assess your situation and guide you to the right course of action.
+If you are attempting to prevent modifications that you believe are unfair or not in the best interest of your child, our lawyers can fight to have those modification requests denied.